Your shopping cart is empty!

 Everyone benefits from having someone close to them who believes in them.
 Sometimes, no matter how hard we may try, it is difficult to summon the support and encouragement we should give ourselves.
 If you choose someone to be your champion, they can step in when you find it hard to do this yourself.

-Some people agree a New Year’s Resolution or goal with a partner, loved one, or friend.
-Maybe you both want to lose weight, or get more exercise, or stop smoking.
+Some people agree an intention or goal with a partner, loved one, or friend.
+Maybe you both want to lose weight, or get more exercise, or eat healthier.
 Doing something together means one person can pick up and support the other when they’re having a rough day, and vice versa.
 You don’t need to go it alone.

 4: TREAT EACH DAY AS NEW YEAR’S DAY